This is used to protect a customer’s account from running below zero, and most banks have this feature.

 When is the fee not charged?

-If the bank declines a recurring debit card transaction.
+When the bank declines to proceed with an overdraft action as a result of a recurring debit transaction.

-If your account balance at the end of the business day has been overdrawn by $5 or less, for items that are $5 or less.
+When your account balance at the end of the day has been overdrawn by less than $5

 Requesting Chase bank to waive the fees